krisrandall/spotto/README.md

-The family car game of "Spotto" but as a mobile app.
+The family car game of "Spotto" but as a mobile app

 <p align="center">
   <img src="assets/app_stores/ss1.png" width="160" />